atongen/hidr/README.md

 It comes with a few commonly used mappings already setup: ascii, unicode, orly.
 Call the class method of the same name to get these hidrs.

+You can use Cript::Hidr from bash with the `hidr` executable.
+Type `hidr --help` after gem installation for usage.

 ## Contributing